 Grade 1 (Trace)

-Grade 5 (Normal; 100%) : This grade means the patient is able to comfortably withstand pressure in the test position.
-Patient is also able to complete the whole range of motion (movement) against gravity while the practitioner applies maximum resistance at the end-range of movement.
+Grade 5 (Normal) : This grade means the patient is able to complete the full range of motion (movement) against gravity while the practitioner applies maximum resistance.

-Grade 4 (Good;75%) : This grade means the testing subject is able to successfully perform the test with moderate to strong pressure.
-Patient is also able to complete the whole range of motion (movement) against gravity while the practitioner applies moderate resistance at the end-range of movement.
-Don’t forget to consider both sides to evaluate whether you are applying adequate force on the tested limb.
+Grade 4 (Good) : This grade means the patient is able to complete the full range of motion (movement) against gravity while the practitioner applies moderate resistance.

-Grade 2+ (Poor +) : This grade is given when a patient is able to move through 50% of motion or less in an anti-gravity position or is able to hold position against resistance in a position without gravity.
-For example, when a gravity is eliminated, such as performing the motion in side-lying, if the patient is able to perform the movement at full range of motion with ease, but then gives way immediately with the application of resistance, then the grade is a 2+.
+Grade 2 (Poor) : This grade is given when a patient is able to only move through 50% of motion or less in an anti-gravity position (same position as grade 3) or is able to hold position against resistance in a position without gravity.

 Best Manual Muscle Testing Tools